 Taipei is known as a melting pot of cuisines, where a night out for dinner could entail anything from Nepalese vegetarian dishes to a burger and fries.
 But it’s the street food that really grabs food lovers’ attention.
 These 10 local dishes should be on every tourist’s radar.

 You’ll know you’re near the night market when you can smell the stinky tofu!
 Some people find the smell just too much to bear but it actually tastes great.
-No traveler can leave Taipei without trying this national treasure.
+No traveler can leave Taipei without trying this unique food.
 Be warned!
 It really does stink.

 Made from the seeds of figs and served in sugar water filled with lemons, this drink is as refreshing as it sounds.
 It’s jokingly referred to as frog’s eggs but fear not, there are no eggs in this tasty drink.